saurabhv749/jet-video-player/README.md

     <img src="https://raw.githubusercontent.com/moneytoo/Player/master/fastlane/metadata/android/en-US/images/readmeScreenshots/files_2.png" width="280">

-Alternatively, some people choose to use the media library function of [Nova Video Player](https://github.com/nova-video-player/aos-AVP) and integrate it with Just Player by enabling "*Allow using another video player*" feature.
+Alternatively, some people choose to use the media library function of [Nova Video Player](https://github.com/nova-video-player/aos-AVP) and integrate it with Jet Player by enabling "*Allow using another video player*" feature.
 This also gives you convenient access to content on network storages (SMB, UPnP, FTP and SFTP).

 ### How to access videos on network storages (SMB, WebDAV, SFTP, etc.)?